 5a.
 MnS_Producer_for_SliceSubnet performs management tasks to deliver a network slice subnet to fulfil the expectation targets and contexts for network slice subnet, which may include:

 5a-1.
-MnS_Producer_for_SliceSubnet decides to create a new NSSI or using an existing NSSI.
+MnS_Producer_for_SliceSubnet decides to create a new NSSI or use an existing NSSI.

 5a-2a.
 If using an existing NSSI and the existing NSSI needs to be modified to satisfy the expectation targets and contexts for network slice subnet, the MnS_Producer_for_SliceSubnet invokes the procedure to modify the existing NSSI to support the required network slice subnet.